 - Transfer to an external account

-- Validation of the payment of your invoices (e-bills)
+- Confirm the payment of your invoices (e-bills)

 - Secure contact with the bank

-- There may be other features available depending on the bank
+- Other features may be available depending on the bank

-Unique to Switzerland: many banks outsource their credit card business to a partner.
-Specialised issuers like Viseca, Corner or Swissbankers also offer very dynamic banking apps to ensure secure transactions and card management.
+Unique to Switzerland: Many banks outsource their credit card business to a partner.
+Specialised issuers like Viseca, Corner and Swissbankers also offer dynamic banking apps to ensure secure transactions and card management.